 Belize Vacation Lodging

+If you're wondering where to stay in Belize, you should definitely check out where we stayed.
 We began our vacation in Belize's jungle.
-Blancaneaux Lodge is a Coppola Hideaway property owned by Francis Ford Coppola.
+Blancaneaux Lodge is a Coppola Hideaway property owned by Francis Ford Coppola and is an upscale Belize resort.

 We found out there was also a Coppola Hideaway property at the beach, so we decided to split our time between the two locations, beginning with the Blancaneaux lodge located in the Cayo district.

-Don't worry, the resort can set up your transportation, so just leave everything to them.
+Don't worry, both Belize resorts can set up your transportation, so just leave everything to them.
 And if you happen to be a member of the Coppola wine club, there's a discount in store for you.

 The Lodge is truly gorgeous.
 Located in the Mountain Pine Ridge Forest Reserve right on Privassion Creek, the Lodge is the kind of place where you can truly get away from it all.